Rugby São Carlos: History

-In 2000, again with the arrival of new fans of the sport in the city and some remnants of the first era, they created a new team now called the Rugby São Carlos, established as a sports association.
+In 2000, after the arrival of André Felipe Rudge Barbosa (aka Cachorrão), and support of the Academic Sports of the University of São Paulo, a new team now called the Rugby São Carlos was established.
 The club has won the Campeonato Paulista do Interior, also known as Caipirão (state league) in 2006.

 The Rugby São Carlos also contests rugby sevens and beach rugby tournaments.